wuseal/JsonToKotlinClass/README.md

 * Support init property with default value
 * Support make property type to be nullable(?)
 * Support auto make sure property type to be nullable(?) or not
-* Support auto rename property name to be camelCase when select a target JSON lib Annotation.[See demo](#configure-with-gson-support-on-and-init-with-deault-value-on-and-comment-off)
+* Support auto rename property name to be camelCase when select a target JSON lib Annotation．
 * Support generate kotlin data class code in split model
 * Support generate kotlin data class code in inner class model
 * Support generate kotlin data class File in inner class model